Decorated christmas tree with gifts and star

 • Cash - Teens understand and appreciate money.
 It is always the right size, color, and style.

-Christmas Gift Ideas for Friends
+Christmas Wish List Ideas for Friends

 Friend gifts should reflect the closeness of your relationship.
 Do not stress about spending a lot - thoughtfulness matters more than price.